 There are incalculable amounts of professing Christians that are in danger of false assurance.
-False assurance is walking the aisle at church and offering the lip service of magical prayers (asking Jesus into your heart), romancing Bible verses, oversimplifying the Gospel, and relying on the freedom of the will as a means of salvation.
-When professing Christians are encompassed by false teachers, rely on traditional conceits, and they embrace everything that syncretism offers, they must be warned that regeneration only comes from the Spirit, not superstition (John 6:63-66).
-This article will provide several questions for professing Christians to examine their lives to see if they are truly born again.
-Charles Spurgeon provides an invaluable injunction that will articulate genuine and false conversion:
+False assurance is walking the aisle at church and offering the lip service of magical prayers (asking Jesus into your heart), romancing Bible verses, oversimplifying the gospel, and relying on the freedom of the will as a means of salvation.
+Christ’s meritorious work is the only assurance of salvation.
+Therefore, when professing Christians are encompassed by false teachers, or they rely on traditional conceits, or they embrace everything that syncretism offers, they must be warned that regeneration only comes from the Spirit, not superstition (John 6:63-66).
+This article will provide several questions for professing Christians to see if they are truly embracing Sola Scriptura.

 1.)
 Do you earnestly desire God?

 Most professing Christians will profess love for God.
 Notwithstanding a profession of love, professing Christians must offer more than just lip service.
-There must be evidence of salvation (2 Corinthians 13:5)!
-Without evidence of salvation, a professing Christian has nothing to measure their Christianity upon.
-On the Day of Judgment, if God were to ask professing Christians if they love Him, and they respond by saying: “yes Lord, you know I love you,” but their life does not reflect evidence of salvation, what will be the final disposition for professing Christians on that Great Day?
-Here are tenable questions that should motivate professing Christians to examine their lives for fruits of salvation:
+There must be evidence of affirming the gospel of the righteousness of Christ, and believing what the Bible principally teaches.
+Sadly, on the Day of Judgment, if God were to ask many professing Christians if they love Him, many will respond by saying, “yes Lord, you know I love you,” but their life demonstrates that they don’t care about the gospel.
+Here are a few questions that professing Christians should ask themselves to see if they believe in the Word of God:

 - If you say you love God, then why do you spend more time on Facebook than your face in His book?

-- If you say you love God, then why do you have over five hundred text messages and over one thousand minutes on your cell phone every month and yet you have no time in prayer?
+- If you say you love God, then why do you have over five hundred text messages and over one thousand minutes on your cell phone every month and yet you have no time to study the Word of God?
 It’s obvious what lord you serve!

 - If you say you love God, then why do you pay money to be entertained with movies that slander His Name and espouse all of the things He hates?